CrowdStrike/falcon-integration-gateway/docs/gke/README.md

 ### Appendix A: Re-using single Falcon Integration Gateway for multiple GCP Organizations/Projects

 Falcon Integration Gateway is able to automatically discover GCP projects and organizations it has access to.
-The access permissions are determined from the service account created in the *Step 2: Create new GCP Service Account*. of this guide.
+The access permissions are determined from the service account created in the *Step 2: Create new GCP Service Account* of this guide.

 To enable multi-org access, please create service account in one of your organizations and grant **roles/securitycenter.admin** permission to this service account in every organization that it should manage.